St Columba also is known as Colmcille was born on the 7th December 521 in Gartan, Ulster (in today’s County Donegal).

 You could say this was possibly the first case of law against copyright.

-Around the same time Diarmaid executed a young prince of Connaught who was under the protection of Colum Cille which angered the Northern Clan Neill and the Connaught men.
-In revenge they fought King Diarmaid in the Battle of Cul Dreimhne in 561 AD who had lost over 3000 men.
+Around the same time, Diarmaid executed a young prince of Connaught who was under the protection of Colum Cille which angered the Northern Clan Neill and the Connaught men.
+In revenge, they fought King Diarmaid in the Battle of Cul Dreimhne in 561 AD who had lost over 3000 men.

 Columcille travels to Iona

 Two years after the Battle of Cul Dreimhne Columba set sail for the island of Iona with 12 other colleagues.
-On Iona he founded a monastery that became famous as a centre for Celtic Christianity, many believed this is where the Books of Kells had been created.
+On Iona he founded a monastery that became famous as a center for Celtic Christianity, many believed this is where the Books of Kells had been created.

 8th June, 597, Saint Columba passed away in Iona where he was buried.
 100 years later his remains were removed to Ireland after the threat from Vikings but to this day nobody knows their exact location.